Leave a Message

 History as Living Context

-From Coast Miwok stewardship to rancho-era land grants, from railway tourism in Mill Valley to mid-century hillside design, each era shaped what Marin feels like today.
+From Coast Miwok stewardship to rancho-era land grants, from railway tourism in Mill Valley to mid-century hillside architecture, each era shaped Marin’s character.
+Understanding that continuity provides perspective on community, livability, and long-term value.

-If you’re considering buying or selling in Marin County, historical context often explains why certain neighborhoods feel the way they do — and why that character endures.
+For buyers and sellers, history explains why neighborhoods feel the way they do — and why that character endures.

 Work With Me